theonemule/no-ip/README.md

 The script can be run as a single instance with command line parameters, as a daemon, using crontabs (a utility for running programs on a schedule) or as a Linux service.

+This script has one dependency, which is wget.
+This is usually installed by default on most Linux and BSD distros, but if not use your package manager to install it.

+      sudo apt-get install wget

+-or-

+      sudo yum install wget

 Usage:
 ------